 \subsection{High-$e$ behaviour in the strong GR limit}

 The final asymptotic case to consider is that of strong GR, $\epsGR \gg \epsstr$.
 This regime is important for understanding the later stages of evolution of shrinking compact object binaries.
-Indeed, GW emission should eventually bring any merging binary to a small enough semimajor axis to put it in this regime.
+Indeed, GW emission eventually brings any merging binary to a small enough semimajor axis to put it in this regime.

 In this limit GR precession is the dominant effect, exceeding the secular effects of the external tide --- see e.g. panels (e) and (j) of Figures \ref{fig:HStar_Contours_Gamma_pt5} and \ref{fig:HStar_Contours_Gamma_pt1}.
 Thus we anticipate that at high eccentricity the lowest order solution will be one of constant eccentricity and uniform prograde precession: